-WHEREAS, The Intergovernmental Panel on Climate Change (IPCC) has stated in its 5th Assessment Report, Climate Change 2013: The Physical Science Basis, that "Warming of the climate system is unequivocal," and "It is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century;" and
+WHEREAS, the Intergovernmental Panel on Climate Change (IPCC) has stated in its 5th Assessment Report, Climate Change 2013: The Physical Science Basis, that "Warming of the climate system is unequivocal," and "It is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century:" and

-WHEREAS National Academy of Sciences has stated that "It is now more certain than ever, based on many lines of evidence, that humans are changing Earth's climate.
+WHEREAS, National Academy of Sciences has stated that "It is now more certain than ever, based on many lines of evidence, that humans are changing Earth's climate.
 The atmosphere and oceans have warmed, accompanied by sea-level rise, a strong decline in Arctic sea ice, and other climate-related changes."

-WHEREAS, The global atmospheric concentration of C02 has now surpassed 400 parts per million-the highest level in the last 800,000 years; and
+WHEREAS, the global atmospheric concentration of C02 has now surpassed 400 per millionthe highest level in the last 800,000 years; and

-WHEREAS, In May of 2014, two separate scientific papers were published in the journals Science and Geophysical Research Letter that documented dramatic retreats of Antarctic glaciers and predicted that large-scale destruction of the West Antarctic ice sheet was likely now inevitable and would lead to sea level rises of ten feet or more; and
+WHEREAS, in May 2014, two separate scientific papers were published in the journals Science and Geophysical Research Letter that documented dramatic retreats of Antarctic glaciers and predicted that large-scale destruction of the West Antarctic ice sheets was likely now inevitable and would lead to sea level rises of ten feet or more; and

-WHEREAS, The 2014 National Climate Assessment found that continued warming of the atmosphere will cause New Jersey to experience heat waves; sea-level rise; flooding; threats to infrastructure; and harms to agriculture; and
+WHEREAS, the 2014 National Climate Assessment found that continued warming of the atmosphere will cause New Jersey to experience heat waves; sea-level rise; flooding: threats to infrastructure; and harms to agriculture; and

-WHEREAS, Conservative estimates by the world's climate scientists state that to achieve climate stabilization and avoid cataclysmic climate change, emissions of greenhouse gases (GHGs) must be brought to 80% below 1990 levels by 2050; and
+WHEREAS, conservative estimates by the world's climate scientists state that to ahieve climate stabilization and avoid cataclysmic climate change, emissions of greenhouse gasses (GHGs) must be brought to 80% below 1990 levels by 2050; and

-WHEREAS, the Essex County Board of Freeholders has declared in Resolution R-2015 that climate change poses threats to New Jersey and Essex County and that it supports efforts to address climate change; and
+WHEREAS, the City of Lambertville's Governing Body declares that climate change poses threats to New Jersey and Hunterdon County and that it supports efforts to address climate change; and

-WHEREAS, The failure of the world's nations to ratify the Kyoto Protocol or any other meaningful climate regulations combined with escalating impacts of climate change demonstrate that broader, more powerful policies are needed to supplement local and regional efforts to reduce emissions; and
+WHEREAS, the failure of the world's nations to ratify the Kyoto Protocol or any other meaningful climate regulations combined with escalating impacts of climate change demonstrate that broader, more powerful policies are needed to supplement local and regional efforts to reduce emissions; and

-WHEREAS, Presently the environmental, health, and social costs of carbon emissions are not included in prices paid for fossil fuels, but rather these externalized costs are borne directly and indirectly by all Americans and global citizens; and
+WHEREAS presently the environmental, health, and social costs of carbon emissions are not included in prices paid for fossil fuels, but rather these externalized costs are borne directly and indirectly by all Americans and global citizens; and

-WHEREAS, To begin to correct this market failure, Congress can enact a national carbon tax on fossil fuels, based on the amount of C02 the fuel will emit when burned; and
+WHEREAS to begin to correct this market failure, Congress can enact a national carbon tax on fossil fuels, based on the amount of C02 the fuel will emit when burned; and

-WHEREAS, For efficient administration, fossil fuels can be taxed once, as far upstream in the economy as practical, or at the port of entry into the United States; and
+WHEREAS, for efficient administration, fossil fuels can be taxed once, as far upstream in the economy as practical, or at the port of entry into the United States; and

-WHEREAS, A national, revenue-neutral carbon tax starting at a relatively low rate and increasing steadily over future years is a market-based solution that would minimally disrupt the economy while sending a clear and predictable price signal to businesses to develop and use non-carbon-based energy resources; and
+WHEREAS, a national, revenue-neutral carbon tax starting at a relatively low rate and increasing steadily over future years is a market-based solution that would minimally disrupt the economy while sending a clear and predictable price signal to businesses to develop and use non-carbon-based energy resources; and

-WHEREAS, The Citizens' Climate Education Corporation (CCEC) contracted a third party, Regional Economic Modeling, Inc. (REMI) to do a nation-wide macroeconomic study on the impact of a revenue-neutral carbon tax; and
+WHEREAS, the Citizens' Climate Education Corporation (CCEC) contracted a third party, Regional Economic Modeling, Inc. (REMI) to do nation-wide macroeconomic study (study) on the impact of a revenue-neutral carbon tax; and

-WHEREAS, REMI's study predicted that, after 10 years, a revenue-neutral carbon tax would lead to a decrease in C02 emissions by 33 percent, an increase in national employment of 2.1 million jobs, and an average monthly dividend for a family of four of \$288; and
+WHEREAS, REMI's study predicted that, after 10 years, a revenue-neutral carbon tax would lead to a decrease of C02 emissions by 33 percent, an increase in national employment of 2.1 million jobs, and average monthly dividend for a family of four of \$288; and

-WHEREAS, Border adjustments-carbon content-based tariffs on products imported from countries without comparable carbon pricing, and refunds to our exporters of carbon taxes paid-can maintain the competitiveness of U.S. businesses in global markets; and
+WHEREAS, the study also stats border adjustments-carbon content-based tariffs on products imported from countries without comparable carbon pricing, and refunds to our exporters of carbon taxes paid-can maintain the competitiveness of U.S. businesses in global markets; and